dylan-foundry/dylanfoundry.org/content/2014-11-integrating-with-llvm.rst

 There are a couple of possible downsides with this approach.

-One is that things occasionally change and require updates to the bitcode generation or the IR modelling code.
+One is that things occasionally change and require updates to the bitcode generation or the IR modeling code.
 To date, this hasn't been too terrible.
 This is also true when new LLVM has new intrinsics or annotations added.